kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

 type ClusterClassPatch struct {
   // Name of the patch.
   Name string `json:"name"`

+  // Description is a human-readable description of this patch.
+  Description string `json:"description,omitempty"`

+  // EnabledIf is a Go template to be used to calculate if a patch should be enabled.
+  // It can reference variables defined in .spec.variables and builtin variables.
+  // The patch will be enabled if the template evaluates to `true`, otherwise it will
+  // be disabled.
+  // If EnabledIf is not set, the patch will be enabled per default.
+  // +optional
+  EnabledIf *string `json:"enabledIf,omitempty"`

   // Definitions define the patches inline.
   // Note: Patches will be applied in the order of the array.
   Definitions []PatchDefinition `json:"definitions,omitempty"`